| | | | | | | | |

 • Gluten-Free Flour Blend: I recommend using a gluten-free all-purpose flour blend that is made up of lighter flours/starches (such as rice flour, tapioca starch, corn starch or potato starch).
 If you are not Celiac or gluten-intolerant, feel free to use equal quantities of normal wheat flour instead.

-• Dairy-Free/ Vegan Butter: I used dairy-free butter to keep this recipe dairy-free and vegan.
+• Dairy-Free/ Vegan Butter: I used dairy-free butter to keep this fruit crisp recipe dairy-free and vegan.
 Alternatively, you may also use coconut oil if you prefer (if using coconut oil, I recommend using refined coconut oil that has a more neutral flavor, as opposed to extra virgin coconut oil that has a more pronounced coconut smell and taste).
 Alternatively, if you are not lactose-intolerant, feel free to use normal cold butter instead.

 • Ice Cream: I recommend enjoying this gluten-free blueberry crisp with a scoop of dairy-free vanilla ice cream.
 If you are not lactose-intolerant, go ahead and use normal ice cream instead.